-- 3.7.2 If exceedances were found during noise monitoring, actions in accordance with the Event and Action Plan shall be carried out according to Appendix F. - 3.8 Monitoring Results and Observations - 3.8.1 Impact monitoring for noise impact for daytime was carried out on 03, 10, 20 and 26 July 2023.
-Impact monitoring for noise impact for evening time and night time was carried out on 03&04, 10&11, 20&21, 26&27 July 2023.
-The impact noise levels at Noise Monitoring Stations at SKC (i.e. M1/N_S1 to M3/N_S3) are summarized in Table 3.6, Table 3.7 and Table 3.8 respectively.
-Details of noise monitoring results are presented in Appendix G. - 3.8.2 Major construction activity, major noise source and extreme weather which might affect the results were recorded during the impact monitoring. - 3.8.3 According to our field observations, the major noise source identified at the noise monitoring station in the reporting month are summarised in Table 3.5.
+3.4 Monitoring Results and Observations

+3.4.1 Impact monitoring for noise impact for daytime was conducted in the reporting period.
+The impact noise levels at Noise Monitoring Stations at SKC (i.e. M1/ N_S1 to M3/ N_S3) are summarized in Table 3.5.
+Additional impact monitoring during restricted hours was conducted in the reporting period.
+The additional impact noise levels at Noise Monitoring Stations at SKC (i.e. M1/ N_S1 to M3/ N_S3) are summarized in Table 3.6 and Table 3.7 respectively.
+Trending of the noise monitoring results is presented graphically in Appendix C.

+- 3.4.2 Major construction activity, major noise source and extreme weather which might affect the results were recorded during the impact monitoring. - 3.4.3 According to our field observations, the major noise source identified at the noise monitoring station in the reporting quarter are summarised in Table 3.4.
 Sound from the intermittent piling work was the noticeable noise source for monitoring stations M1, M2 and M3.
-Air conditioning units were also observed nearby monitoring stations M3.
+Air conditioning units were also observed at station M3 during the impact monitoring.

-Table 3.5 Summary of Field Observation
+Table 3.4 Summary of Field Observation

 Monitoring Station Major Noise Source

 M1 Sound from the intermittent piling work

 M2 Sound from the intermittent piling work

-M3 Sound from the intermittent piling work, air-conditioner
+M3 Sound from the intermittent piling work, air-conditioners

-3.8.4 No data from impact monitoring during daytime has exceeded the stipulated limit level at 75 dB(A).
+3.4.4 No data from impact monitoring during daytime had exceeded the stipulated limit level at 75 dB(A).

-Table 3.6 Summary of Impact Noise Monitoring Results during Day Time (0700 - 1900 hours)
+Table 3.5 Summary of Impact Noise Monitoring Results during Daytime (0700 - 1900 hrs)